virteal/l8/README.md

   )
 ```

-There is also a trans-compiler option that takes a funny looking function and
+There is also a transpiler option that takes a funny looking function and
 turns it into a task constructor.
 It's compact but you lose the ability to set
 break-points in a debugger.